phase2/frontend-docs/docs/particle/sprint-0.md

 ## Removing Default Patterns

-Particle comes by default with many different patterns based on [Bootstrap 4](https://getbootstrap.com/).
+Particle comes by default with many different patterns based on [Tailwind CSS](https://tailwindcss.com/).
 If you would like to remove these default patterns in reverse order: Pages =&gt; Templates =&gt; Organisms =&gt; Molecules =&gt; Atoms.
 Here are a few gotchas:

 * Don't Remove Protons: these "patterns" contain largely config.
 Simply put, they contain a bit of the magic that makes Particle great.
 Once you know more about how these are working you can override them.
 * Don't Remove Atoms/Images or Atoms/SvgIcon right away: while these patterns are replaceable, they're used in a few places that may result in angry console output.